ARQ9354/organ-donation/README.md

 Uname: hemanth<br/>
 Pass: rajesh15

-### Please note that if you use existing db, all the forgot password emails will be directed to "rajesh.gupta@dal.ca".
-Hence, create a new user in the existing DB to test such features. ###

 ## To create new db and delete existing details: ##
 - Delete db.sqlite3 file
 - Delete migrations/ folder inside donors/ and hospitals/ folder